 It’s difficult to quantify user satisfaction short of explicit feedback.
 However, the open rates, response times, and click-through rates certainly suggest that SMS delivers a strong customer experience.

-Perhaps some of the strongest evidence that two-way SMS offers better customer experience, is the fact that 75% of consumers actually enjoy getting offers via text.
+Perhaps some of the strongest evidence that two-way SMS offers better customer experience, is the fact that 85% of consumers prefer to communicate with brands via text.
 There’s absolutely no other marketing channel that comes close in that category, with no other marketing channel getting scoring over 50%.
 That’s a pretty glowing endorsement for SMS.